3 Simple Donchian Channel Trading Strategies

 Trading with the Middle Band

 The middle band is the average of the upper and lower bands.
 The middle band in Donchian channels could also be used as a breakout indicator.
-If the stock rises above the middle band of the Donchian channels, than you can open a long position.
+If the stock rises above the middle band of the Donchian channels, then you can open a long position.
 On the contrary, if the stock is trading below the middle band of the Donchian channel, then a trader can open a short position.

 For the below chart, we have identified buy and sell positions for Apple, based on the Donchian channels middle band.
-We have highlighted in orange short/sell positions and
+We have highlighted in orange short/sell positions and buy/long positions in blue.

 Three Simple Donchian Channel Trading Strategies